 How do you catch it?
 Unlike the common cold, which can easily be passed on through surface contact, mono requires prolonged exposure.
-So it’s usually transmitted between people who spend a lot of time with one another—one reason it’s often blamed on teenage necking.
+So, it’s usually transmitted between people who spend a lot of time with one another.
 “Don’t freak out that your 13-year-old has been kissing someone,” advises Murray.
 “It’s not a sexually transmitted disease.
 It can be passed through all sorts of respiratory secretions.”
 Though adolescents and teenagers are no more likely than younger kids to catch mono, they have a greater chance of getting really sick.
 In the pre-tween set, mono may resemble a milder viral illness that passes quickly.

 How is it treated?
 As with most viruses, there is no treatment.
-The best medicine, says Murray, is rest, making sure that the child stays hydrated and is fully recovered before resuming normal activities.
+The best medicine, says Murray, is rest, and to make sure the child stays hydrated and is fully recovered before resuming normal activities.
 “When your child is ready to go back to school, do it in a way that you are not re-fatiguing them or they could end up back where they started,” says Murray.
-She recommends starting the day late, attending for only a few hours a day, or alternating days to help students slowly regain their full strength.
+She recommends starting the day late, attending for only a few hours, or alternating days to help students slowly regain their full strength.
 (A mono infection, says Murray, “is one of the few times I will have parents negotiate with a school.”)
-Kids are also advised to stay away from contact sports for two to three months, because inflammation in the lymph nodes can lead to swelling in the spleen, putting it at risk for rupture.
+Kids are also advised to stay away from contact sports for two to three months because inflammation in the lymph nodes can lead to swelling in the spleen, putting the organ at risk for rupture.

-The recovery rate from mono varies widely, with some children better in 10 days while others need as long as four months to recover.
+The recovery rate from mono varies widely, with some children better in 10 days while others need as long as four months to get better.